 Margin trading is the act of borrowing funds from a broker with the aim of investing in financial securities.
 The purchased stock serves as collateral for the loan.
-The primary reason behind borrowing money is to gain more capital to invest and, by extension, the potential for more profits.
+The primary reason behind borrowing money is to utilize more capital to invest and, by extension, the potential for more profits.

 The cost of the loan differs from one broker to another.
 Similarly, margin loan rates vary.
 They can go as low as 1.6% or as high as 8%.
 In the United States, the margin loan rate is established in line with the federal funds rate, so it varies over time.

 Risks of Margin Trading

 On the surface, the practice sounds pretty simple.
 However, in reality, margin trading is a sophisticated process that carries significant risk.
 Due to the heightened risks, it requires a special account referred to as a margin account.
 This is different from the ordinary cash account that most people are used to.

 When purchasing stock, one can use either a margin or cash account.
 However, short sales can only be performed using margin accounts.
 In the same way, certain financial securities such as commodities and futures are also paid for using margin accounts.

 Some of the risks associated with margin trading are:

 1. Amplified losses

 It requires no explanation that margin trading can amplify an investor’s gains significantly.
 However, it can also increase his losses.
 In fact, investors can end up losing more than what they initially invested.